1. About this Privacy Statement

 - placing advertisements on apps, websites and social media.

-The Payvision Group may buy or sell business units or affiliates.
+Payvision may buy or sell business units or affiliates.
 In such circumstances, we may transfer customer information as a business asset.
 Without limiting the foregoing, if our business enters into a joint venture with or is sold to or merged with another business entity, your information may be disclosed to our new business partners or owners.

 With your permission